May 21, 2021

 Long-Tail Keywords

 Long-tail keywords offer a unique opportunity to harness the power of knowing the interests of your target audience well enough to bid on less broad keywords that often come with a far lower cost-per-click.
 These keywords tend to be more specific to your particular business or a niche service or product offering.
+Essentially, long-tail keywords are keywords that may get fewer clicks but are highly relevant to your target audience.
+Think “baseball” versus “how can baseball improve mental health.”

 Conversion Testing

 When running new advertising campaigns, conversion testing is a data-driven approach to determining the optimal ad structure and delivery.
 To do so, there are two main strategies, either A/A testing or A/B testing.
-A/A testing involves testing two ads or landing pages to see which performs better.
+A/A testing involves testing two identical ads or landing pages to see which performs better.
 A/B testing consists of using a baseline control version of your ad or landing page and comparing it to various other versions that have changed only a single variable.

 Reach vs. Impressions

 These two terms can keep even marketers on their toes as different advertising platforms can report ad performance through either metric ambiguously.
-When you see the word impression, this refers to the number of people shown your ad, regardless of whether they actually consumed the content.
+When you see the word impression, it refers to the number of people shown your ad, regardless of whether they actually consumed the content.
 On the other hand, when you see reach, this refers to the number of people who saw your ad, taking the metric a step further than simply being shown the ad.

 Reporting on impressions can often inaccurately inflate your advertising performance, leaving you with a faulty perception of its traction with your target audience.